luciomartinez/luciomartinez.github.io/_drafts/2020-08-26-enable-cookie-consent-to-online-visitors.markdown

 Interaction: "OK"

 __Allow to opt-in__
-Cookies are enabled by default and visitors are allowed to enable them.
+Disable cookies by default and allow visitors to enable them.

 Interaction: "OK" / "Decline"

-Now that all the approaches are clear we can continue with their development.
+All the approaches are clear now, and we can continue with their development.

 # Development
 Start with the basic warning and move into an advanced opt-in approach.